-Stijn Smet is a Postdoctoral Fellow with the ARC Laureate Project in Constitutional Law.
+Stijn Smet is a Postdoctoral Fellow with the ARC Laureate Project in Comparative Constitutional Law.
 His research interests are in comparative constitutional law, human rights, legal theory (primarily on rights) and political theory (primarily on toleration and respect).
 His teaching interests extend to practice-based learning, including clinical legal education and mooting.
-Stijn is the author of Resolving Conflicts between Human Rights: The Judge’s Dilemma (Routledge, 2016) and co-editor of Conflicts of Rights at the European Court of Human Rights (OUP, 2017).
+Stijn is the author of Resolving Conflicts between Human Rights: The Judge’s Dilemma (Routledge, 2016) and co-editor of When Human Rights Clash at the European Court of Human Rights: Conflict or Harmony?
+(OUP, 2017).
 He has published among others in the American University International Law Review, Human Rights Law Review and Religion & Human Rights.
-Before joining the University of Melbourne Law School, Stijn was a Postdoctoral Fellow at Ghent University Law School (Belgium), where he obtained his PhD in law as well.
+Before joining the University of Melbourne Law School, Stijn was a Postdoctoral Fellow at Ghent University Law School (Belgium), where he also obtained his PhD in law

 Supported by the Kathleen Fitzpatrick Fellowship Scheme

 The Laureate Visiting Fellowships in Constitutional Law offers outstanding female doctoral and female early career researchers the opportunity to participate in an intensive mentoring program relative to the Laureate Program with Professor Adrienne Stone, ARC Kathleen Fitzpatrick Australian Laureate Fellow, for up to two months; and includes involvement in events, workshops and conferences.

 Funding of up to $3000 is available for Laureate Visiting Fellows in Constitutional Law, towards the costs of travel to, and accommodation in, Melbourne.
 Visiting fellows from outside Australia are responsible for obtaining and funding any necessary visas.